Mayor Bynum won't run for Senate; Nathan Dahm shifts campaign to Inhofe's seat

 As a state senator, Dahm has a reputation as something of a maverick often at odds with Republican leadership.

-Dahm said he pictures himself in the mold of former President Donald Trump, Kentucky U.S. Sen. Rand Paul and U.S. Representatives Lauren Boebert of Colorado and Thomas Massie of Kentucky.
+Dahm said he pictures himself in the mold of former President Donald Trump, Kentucky U.S. Sen. Rand Paul and U.S. Reps.
+Lauren Boebert of Colorado and Thomas Massie of Kentucky.

 A “Hern for U.S. Senate” Facebook page went live Monday, but a spokeswoman for 1st District Congressman Kevin Hern, who is thought likely to get into the race, said it is not connected to him.